dd32/td-gh-ex/readme.txt

    GNU General Public License for more details.

 == Changelog ==
+    1.0.5
+    *  Fixed escaping and prefix issues.
+    *  Fixed other bugs.

     1.0.4
-    * Fix some bugs
+    * Fixed some bugs.

     1.0.3
-    * Fix some bugs.
+    * Fixed some bugs.

     1.0.2
-    * Fix some bugs.
+    * Fixed some bugs.

     1.0.1
     * Added Popular Post Widgets.